AfrahAyub/aws-panw-vmseries-cft-deployment/README.md

 1. Prep S3 bucket

-we will use bucket names `aws-jam-challenge-resources-us-east-1`
+we will use bucket names `aws-jam-challenge-resources`

 To deploy in a separate account, prepare a bucket with same format but apply a unique prefix to the bucket.
-For example, we used `panw-aws-jam-challenge-resources-us-east-1`
+For example, we used `panw-aws-jam-challenge-resources`

 2. Upload assets to S3